The New Star Material in the Medical Field: Nitinol

 1. Cardiovascular

 Stents: Cardiovascular stents are metal mesh structures that expand and support blood vessels.
-Due to their superelasticity and shape memory effect, Nitinol alloys allow the stent to be compressed to a smaller diameter when inserted and then return to its original shape when released, thus ensuring that the supporting vessel is open.
+Nitinol alloys exhibit superelasticity and the shape memory effect, allowing them to compress the stent to a smaller diameter during insertion and return to its original shape once released, ensuring the supporting vessel remains open.

-Guidewires and Catheters: In interventional cardiac procedures, catheters and guidewires are used to guide and position other devices, such as stents and balloons.
+Guidewires and Catheters: In interventional cardiac procedures, doctors use catheters and guidewires to guide and position other devices, such as stents and balloons.
 The superelasticity and shape memory of nickel-titanium alloys allows catheters and guidewires to travel inside blood vessels and return to their pre-designed shape when needed.

 Thrombectomy Devices: These devices remove blood clots from blood vessels.
 The superelasticity and shape memory of the Nitinol alloy allow the Thrombectomy Devices to travel through the blood vessel and adapt to different vessel shapes, thus removing blood clots more efficiently.

-Aneurysm Repair: Nitinol alloys are also used to repair aneurysms, which are localized swellings of the blood vessel wall.
+Aneurysm Repair: Doctors also use Nitinol alloys to repair aneurysms, which are localized swellings of the blood vessel wall.
 Stents and other shape memory devices can also support and repair blood vessel walls.

 2. Peripheral Vascular